mikitex70/redmine_drawio/README.md

 - Diagrams are rendered on the browser so they aren't visible inside a PDF export.
 As workaround you can print the web page as PDF document (easy with Linux, a bit more problematic in Windows), or export the diagram in PNG format and include it as image.

 - There can be a browser limit on the embedded diagram size.
 For example Opera 11 limits _Data URIs_ size to 65000 characters.

-- The embedded diagrams probably aren't working on Internet Explorer (_Data URIs_ not allowewd in HTML).

-- The ``drawio_attach`` macro does not save diagram in the main wiki page if the page is not explicitly referenced.
-For example if the main wiki page is named ``Wiki`` (default name), editing an attached diagram in the page ``.../myProject/wiki`` does not work, but it works for ``.../myProject/wiki/Wiki``.

 ## TODO